ibm-cloud-docs/schematics/workspace-setup.md

 {: #plan-workspace-access}

 {{site.data.keyword.cloud_notm}} Schematics is fully integrated with {{site.data.keyword.cloud_notm}} Identity and Access Management.
 To control access to a workspace, and who can execute your infrastructure code with {{site.data.keyword.cloud_notm}} Schematics, see [Managing access to your workspace](#manage-workspace-access).

-- Workspace is a collection of everything TF needs to run: TF config file, variable values, state data to keep track of operations between runs

-*  provision infrastructure with Terraform, without conflicts and with clear understanding of their access permissions.
-* Expert users within an organization can produce standardized infrastructure templates, and beginner users can consume those to follow infrastructure best practices for the organization.
-- Plan and create teams

-Before you create environments, it can be helpful to plan out the organizational structure of your environments and learn how to use Schematics as part of your continuous delivery pipeline.